posabsolute/jquery-behavior-miner/readme.md

 ## Connecting to Google analytics and others

-logBehavior has a simple plugin architecture, the GA plugin already use it, to enable GA or create your own connector here what you can do.
+behaviorMiner has a simple plugin architecture, the GA plugin already use it, to enable GA or create your own connector here what you can do.

 In the case of google analytics the only things to do is enable the data connector and include the javascript file